 In time, worthless cure-alls came to be known as "snake oil."
 The origin of the term is uncertain.
-One source asserts, "There is no such thing as snakeoil, though many thousands of bottles containing stuff called snakeoil were sold to gullible patrons of carnival sideshows in the nineteenth and early twentieth centuries" (Morris and Morris 1988).
+One source asserts, "There is no such thing as snakeoil though many thousands of bottles containing stuff called snakeoils were sold to gullible patrons of carnival sideshows in the nineteenth and early twentieth centuries" (Morris and Morris 1988).
 Actually, real snake oil was prized for its supposed medicinal properties.
-In 1880, for example, a newspaper article about a Pennsylvania man-"a celebrated hunter, trapper and snake-tamer by the name of John Geer" told how he killed rattlesnakes and extracted "oil from their bodies."
+In 1880, for example, a newspaper article about a Pennsylvania man-"a celebrated hunter, trapper and snake-tamer by the name of John Geer"-told how he killed rattlesnakes and extracted "oil from their bodies."
 The article stated: "this oil is very useable and sells readily for \$1 per ounce.
 It is said to have great curative powers" ("Killing Snakes" 1880).
 Interestingly, the term "snake medicine" was a slang expression for whiskey, used as early as 1865 (Cragie and Hurlbert 1944).
-I once saw a bottle in a private collection with a label upon which was actually penned "Snake Oil" and that (if memory serves me) may have dated from the mid-nineteenth century or even earlier.
+I once saw a bottle in a private collection with a label upon which was actually penned "Snake Oil" and that (if memory serves me) may have dated from the mid-nine teenth century or even earlier.

 In any event, a cowboy named Clark Stanley, who called himself "The Rattlesnake King," sold a Snake Oil Liniment that was reputedly "good for man and beast."
 In 1893, at the World's Columbian Exposition in Chicago, Stanley is said to have held crowds spellbound as, dressed in colorful western garb, he slaughtered hundreds of rattlesnakes, processing the juices into the cure-all.
 A circa 1890s advertisement described Stanley's snake oil as "A wonderful pain destroying compound."
 It was "the strongest and best liniment known for the cure of all pain and lameness."
 To be "used external [sic] only," it treated "rheumatism, neuralgia, sciatica, lame back, lumbago, contracted muscles, toothache, sprains, swellings, etc." It also, the ad said, "cures frost bites, chill blains, bruises, sore throat, [and] bites of animals, insects and reptiles," in fact being "good for every thing a liniment should be good for."
 Promising "immediate relief," it sold for fifty cents a bottle (Fowler, 1997, vi, 10-12).
 Stanley claimed the secret recipe came from a Moki Pueblo Indian medicine man.
-(Reportedly, some Native Americans, including the Choctaws, did treat rheumatism and other ills with applications of rattlesnake grease.)
-In
+(Reportedly, including some Native Americans, Choctaws, did treat rheumatism and other ills with applications of rattlesnake grease.)
+In 1917, however, tests of a federally seized shipment of Snake Oil Liniment revealed it to be mostly mineral oil containing about one percent fatty oil (thought to have been beef fat), along with some red pepper (probably to impart a soothing warmth to the skin) and possible traces of turpentine and camphor (perhaps to provide a suitably medicinal smell) (Fowler 1997, 11-12).

 Figure 25.1.
-"Snake oil" came to refer to any patent medicine, but this bottle is actually embossed, "Known as Snake Oil."
-(Photo by Joe Nickell)
+"Snake oil" came refer to any patent medicine, but this bottle is actually embossed.
+"Known as Snake Oil."
+(Photo Joe by Nickell)